rostools/r-cubed-intro/paper.md

 Table: Description of pedagogical methods used throughout the workshop.

-[*Appendix C: For Instructors*](https://r-cubed.rostools.org/for-instructors.html) further describes the teaching approach that instructors can adopt in order to maximize learning outcomes.
+[*Appendix C: For Instructors*](https://r-cubed.rostools.org/for-instructors.html) further describes the teaching approach that instructors can adopt to improve learning outcomes.

 ## Experience of use in teaching and learning situations

-The learning module has to date been delivered three times as 2-3 day workshops.
+The learning module has been delivered several times as 3-4 day workshops.
 Instructors were graduate students or postdoctoral researchers from diverse fields within diabetes research, of whom most had relatively recently learned R themselves.
 Including late-novice or early-intermediate R users as instructors makes communicating and relating to the learners easier and, we believe, provides a better learning environment.
 A ratio of about 4-6 learners for every instructor/helper has proven to be most effective in past workshops.

 Workshop participants were mostly PhD and postdoctoral researchers in the field of diabetes, most of whom were beginners in terms of their exposure to R and